companieshouse/chips-filing-mock/README.md

 ### What does this code do?

 The code present in this repository is used to define and deploy a dockerised container in AWS ECS.
 This is done by calling a [module](https://github.com/companieshouse/terraform-modules/tree/main/aws/ecs) from terraform-modules.
 Application specific attributes are injected and the service is then deployed using Terraform via the CICD platform 'Concourse'.

+This service will be used internally by other services, so it will not be deployed to the Staging or Live environments; it will only be deployed in CIDEV.

 Application specific attributes | Value                                | Description